hubdiga-debug/FFFM_Portfolio/README.md

 - Factor loadings [β, p-value]: Mkt-RF **0.882786, 0.000**, SMB **0.288700, 0.000**, HML **0.241438, 0.000**
 - Did standard errors shrink relative to the single-stock case?
 Did SMB's significance improve?

+####  In Model 2, applying the regression to a well-diversified portfolio caused the \(R^{2}\) to rise sharply and the SMB factor to become statistically significant .
+This confirms that the Fama-French model is fundamentally engineered to capture cross-sectional risk premiums across broader asset classes rather than isolating the returns of individual stocks.

 ## So What?
 (Risk Relevance)

 This two-stage workflow mirrors a real judgment call risk teams make constantly: how much